microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDomainFederationSettings.md

 ## Description

-the `Set-EntraDomainFederationSettings` cmdlet is used to update the settings of a single sign-on domain.
+The `Set-EntraDomainFederationSettings` cmdlet is used to update the settings of a single sign-on domain.

 For delegated scenarios, the calling user must be assigned at least one of the following Microsoft Entra roles: